jankaszel/hyperwell-thesis/chapters/implementation.md

 }
 ```

-_TODO:_ Emphasize the trade-off made here: In order to realize Hyperswarm compatibility, the resulting system didn't implement the Web Annotation protocol---in some way, it did, but not using HTTP---and made using an SDK in client applications mandatory.

 [^hyperswarm-proxy]: <https://github.com/RangerMauve/hyperswarm-proxy>
 [^protobuf]: <https://developers.google.com/protocol-buffers/>
 [^long-polling]: In contrast to conventional "short-polling", where clients send requests to servers on-demand, "long-polling" requests will hold a client-initiated connection open for a longer period of time and expects the server to continuously deliver messages: <https://www.hjp.at/doc/rfc/rfc6202.html#sec_2.1>